TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 **A note on language**: TOP follows American English and American style punctuation.
 When adding content to the curriculum, be sure to follow this practice for consistency across lessons.

 **Using formatters**: Many projects have a standard in how their code is formatted which should always be followed when contributing.
 If you're using a formatter (such as Prettier), you should always be sure you aren't accidentally committing code that goes against that standard.
-This can be achieved by simply disabling the formatter, saving your files without formatting, or configuring your formatter to adhere to the project's standard.
+This can be achieved by disabling the formatter, saving your files without formatting, or configuring your formatter to adhere to the project's standard.

 ## Table of Contents